thomashirtz/renaiming/README.md

 # 🗂️ `renAIming`

-`renAIming` is a versatile Python utility designed to enhance your digital workspace.
+`renaiming` is a versatile Python utility designed to enhance your digital workspace.
 It offers the flexibility to streamline the renaming of files and directories and, if desired, can also update their structure.
 This adaptability is powered by Language Learning Models (LLMs), which, through custom prompts, can intelligently generate intuitive, clean names or suggest organizational improvements to suit your specific needs.

 ## Usage